How Can I Prove Abuse or Neglect by a Nursing Home?

 Seeing a friend or family member move to a nursing home or other long-term care facility can be difficult.
 The senior loved one may feel a loss of independence.
 Family members, who often prefer to have the loved one at home, may feel guilt, but face the reality that the senior, due to illness, disease, age, or injury, needs a level of care that can no longer be provided at home.
 Both parties may find solace in the understanding that the nursing home is equipped to assist with daily activities of living, which improves the senior individual’s quality of life.

 We place immense trust in these long-term care facilities.
 We expect them to treat our loved ones with the dignity, kindness, and respect they deserve.
 We also expect them to provide services with the appropriate level of care and skill.
 When nursing homes and their employees violate this trust by acting negligently - or even worse - abusively, they must be held accountable.
-This article will discuss some steps one can take to prove abuse or neglect in a nursing home case.
+This article will discuss some tips for proving nursing home neglect or abuse.

 Contact an Experienced Attorney

-If you suspect nursing home abuse or neglect, consider hiring an attorney promptly.
-Our experienced nursing home abuse and neglect attorneys can help you with your investigation.
-We know how to obtain and interpret important records.
-If litigation is appropriate, we have vast experience with employing the tools of discovery to find the truth.
+If you suspect nursing home abuse or neglect, call us with questions about your case or for a free consultation.
+Our experienced nursing home abuse and neglect attorneys can help you better understand the fundamentals of proving nursing home neglect or abuse.
 While we are thankful for the good nursing homes that assist our elderly population, we are equally passionate about holding responsible those nursing homes that do not meet the standard of care demanded by the law.
-Please call us with questions about your case, or for a free consultation.